- Lauren Dungy

 Take this quick quiz from iSpecialist Gary Oliver to evaluate your listening skills.

 Greg Smalley, Psy.D. is director of Marriage Ministries for the Center for Relationship Enrichment on the campus of John Brown University in Siloam Springs, Arkansas.
-Greg is the author or co-author of eight books concerning marriages and families.blog comments powered by Disqus
+Greg is the author or co-author of eight books concerning marriages and families.comments powered by Disqus